C-D-Lewis/dash-api/README.md

 Pebble' from the Google Play Store, or check that they have it installed already.
 The library will inform you of this if a request times out by delivering `ErrorCodeUnavailable` to your `DashAPIErrorCallback`.

- is an example watchface
-that uses this library to show both the watch and phone battery levels.

- is another watchface that
-uses this library to show unread SMS message count and the next calendar event.

 ### Client Apps